SolaceLabs/logstash-input-solace/README.md

 - `vpn`: (optional, will default to "default") name of the Message VPN to connect to
 - `username`: (optional, will default to "default") client-username to connect with
 - `password`: (optional, will default to "default") password for the client-username
-- `topic-subs`: (optional, will default to [] nothing) array of strings of either a) Direct topic subscriptions to subscribe to; or b) topic subscription to add to the queue, if configured (see below) (this requires either queue ownership, or at least "modify topics" permission on queue)
+- `topic-subs`: (optional, will default to [] nothing) array of strings of either a) Direct topic subscriptions to subscribe to; or b) topic subscription to add to the queue, if configured (see below) (this requires either queue ownership, or at least "modify-topics" permission on queue)
-- `queue`: (optional, will default to not consfigured) name of the Solace queue to connect to to read messages from; if `topic-subs` is specified, it will try to add each of these subscriptions to the queue
+- `queue`: (optional, will default to not consfigured) name of the Solace queue to connect to to read messages from; if `topic-subs` is specified, it will try to add each of these subscriptions to the queue; currently, if the queue doesn't exist, the plugin will throw an error, rather than trying to provision the queue